 “The view you adopt for yourself profoundly affects the way you lead your life.
 It can determine whether you become the person you want to be and whether you accomplish the things you value.” ~Carol Dweck, Stanford psychologist and author of Mindset: The New Psychology of Success.

-If you’re a shower but wish you were a grower, don’t worry.
+If you have a fixed mindset, but wish you had a growth mindset, don’t worry.
 You can change!
 It will be scary, but worth it.
 All you need to do is change your definitions of success and failure…. and you’ll also likely need to find new friends…

-Having a forward-focused, positive mindset (being a grower) is healthy.
-The opposite (a shower) is not.
-A grower’s mind is like a healthy digestive system.
+Having a forward-focused, positive mindset is healthy, while the opposite is not.
+A growth-focused mind is like a healthy digestive system.
 It metabolizes thoughts and experiences, extracts what’s good and evacuates what’s bad, then flushes.
-A shower’s mind is constipated.
-It holds on to shit for too long until it overflows all over everyone else.
+A fixed mind is constipated.
+It holds on to worries for too long until they overflow all over everyone else.

 Highlights of the article (all modified quotes):